vmmadathil/proj_neewt/app/ISSUE_TEMPLATE.md

 When suggesting a feature, include:

-- As much detail as possible for what we should add and why it's important to CoreUI
+- As much detail as possible for what we should add and why it's important to CoreUI Admin Template
 - Relevant links to prior art, screenshots, or live demos whenever possible